alexconst/alexconst.github.io/_drafts/ansible.md

 # Example 3: HAProxy load balancer

-Before we start I just want to point that the `example_haproxy.(ini|yml|Vagrantfile)` set was created as a draft to this example.
-However the following Vagrantfile snippet is still worth mentioning since it automates the whole provisioning process (ie, no need to run ansible-playbook after vagrant up) while also showing the use of advance settings for Ansible in Vagrant.
+Before we start I just want to point that the `example_haproxy.(ini|yml|Vagrantfile)` set was created as a draft to this example, so it will not be approached here.
+However the following Vagrantfile snippet, which is part of it, is still worth mentioning since it automates the whole provisioning process (ie, no need to run ansible-playbook after vagrant up) while also showing the use of advance settings for Ansible in Vagrant.
 ```ruby
   # provisioning using Ansible
   config.vm.provision "ansible" do |ansible|